Additivity of quantum relative entropies as a single-copy criterion: Bounds on the strong converse exponent

 \end{lemma}

 We develop some notations before giving the proof of this lemma.
 Let $\mathfrak{M}$ be the set of POVMs with finitely many POVM elements.
-That is, $\mathfrak{M}$ is the multiset\footnote{We consider multisets since there may exist repeated measurement operators.} of measurements $\cM=\{M_1, \dots, M_k\}$ such that $M_i$'s are positive semidefinite and $\sum_i M_i=I$.
+That is, $\mathfrak{M}$ is the set of measurements $\cM=\{M_1, \dots, M_k\}$ such that $M_i$'s are positive semidefinite and $\sum_i M_i=I$.
+Here, each measurement $\cM$ is understood as a multiset since there may exist repeated measurement operators.

 We denote the set of finitely supported probability distributions on $\mathfrak{M}$ by $\cP_f(\mathfrak{M})$, and for $p\in\cP_f(\mathfrak{M})$, we define $\cM^p\in \mathfrak{M}$ as follows.
 Let $\supp(p) =\{\cM^{(1)},\ldots, \cM^{(r)}\}$ be the support of $p$, i.e., the set of measurements $\cM \in \mathfrak{M}$ such that $p(\cM)>0$.
 Then, we let where for a measurement $\cM=\{M_1, \dots, M_k\}$ and $p>0$ we let $p\cM = \{pM_1, \dots, pM_k\}$.
 Observe that for any $p\in \cP_f(\mathfrak{M})$, $\cM^p$ is again a POVM.
 Moreover, for any $\alpha>1$ we have